quwubin/paired-kmers/README.md

 ## Introduction

 It is a challenge to identify long enough conserved regions for PCR primer design in highly diverse genomes, such as virus and bacteria.
 Both multiple sequence alignment and k-mer based alignment free methods are utilized for the task.
-However, with more and more genome sequences are available, the computational and computer memory requirements are stll the bottleneck.
+However, with more and more genome sequences are available, the computational and computer memory requirements are still the bottleneck.

 Here, we propose a fast and memory-efficient k-mer based method, which we named Paired-Kmers, to identify two regions that are close to each other but not necessarily contiguous for picking primers.
 Importantly, we implemented column-based and row-based reduction methods to overcome memory bottleneck when analyzing species with large genome sizes and species with millions of different strains.